bordoga-bordoga/SLRW11WSL22-Backup/Apps.md

   > ###### *by [Microsoft](https://www.microsoft.com)* – (2021-09, 8.77.0.97⠀
   >
-  >> *Skype is a communication platform that offers instant messaging, voice calls, video calls, and file sharing, making it easy to stay connected with friends and family.ä
+  >> Skype is a communication platform that offers instant messaging, voice calls, video calls, and file sharing, making it easy to stay connected with friends and family.
   >
   > #### Features
   > - Instant messaging